 How to Get Here: The quickest way to get to Koh Lipe is to fly to Had Yai or Trang then take a minibus to Pak Bara.
 Alternatively, you can also take a train or bus from Bangkok to Had Yai.
 Here, Koh Lipe is a boat ride away.

-Resource: Ultimate Guide to Koh Lipe
+Resource: Things to do in Koh Lipe

 Koh Nang Yuan